gdeiulis/qa-kaboo/README.md

-# qa-kaboo
+## qa-kaboo
-testing qa functionalities
+### testing qa-kaboo functionalities using Cypress automation tool
 STEPS:
-npm install
+1. npm install
-in the cypress.json file replace baseUrl, username and password with the correct values
+2. Replace in the cypress.json file baseUrl, username and password with the correct values
+3. node_modules/.bin/cypress open;